cgwire/kitsu/docs/short/README.md

 ![First add shots](../img/getting-started/new_shot.png)

 ::: warning
-When you create a shot, the task workflow you have designed will be applied and all the tasks will be created at the same time than the shot.
+When you create a shot, the task workflow you have designed will be applied, and all the tasks will be created at the same time as the shot.
 :::

 A new pop-up opens for the creation of the shots.